 - Members who do still pay annually are being gradually moved onto a direct debit / recurring payment which will automatically renew after a year.

 - We use software to manage membership, which at first was Clubspark, but is now another program called Club Manager.
-I’ll write a post later about the good and bad with Clubspark.
 This kind of software manages the whole process of membership and automates much of the process.

 - Membership is online.
 See it here – the process is largely automated – the member joins online, pays online, their details are added, payment set up, renews automatically.
 There is not much work from this end.